ariadng/gorgias-mcp/README.md

 ### Cursor

-Similar to Windsurf, add the server configuration to your Cursor MCP settings.
+Similar to Windsurf, add the server configuration to your Cursor MCP settings using `npx`.

 ## Development